-Not so quiet 'civil war' against Zahid resumes in Umno, Anwar vulnerable after 'giant-slaying' pol-sec comments
+'Civil war' against Zahid rages on in Umno, while Anwar vulnerable after 'giant-slaying' pol-sec comments

 Written by Stan Lee, PoliticsNow Malaysia